 4. Sometimes the best way to save is to spend.

-When my first daughter got married, we initially didn’t want to pay for a wedding planner in an effort to cut costs.
-However, when she was faced with having to purchase insurance for the venue of her choice, we hired a planner who had insurance of her own, saving us the time, effort and money in acquiring it.
-In addition, the planner’s plethora of knowledge helped us circumvent countless road blocks, save money in additional areas and freed up our time so we could savor the day of the wedding.
+When a staff member’s daughter got married, the daughter initially didn’t want to pay for a wedding planner in an effort to cut costs.
+However, when she was faced with having to purchase insurance for the venue of her choice, the family hired a planner who had insurance of her own, saving us the time, effort and money in acquiring it.
+In addition, the planner’s plethora of knowledge helped us circumvent countless road blocks, save money in additional areas and freed up their time so they could savor the day of the wedding.